JonBray29/LandingPage/README.md

 # LandingPage
-Personal project: - Landing page that uses the nasa APOD image api, stores the users name, allows
+Personal project:
+  - Stores users name in local sotrage
+  - Displays the time and date
+  - Uses NASAs APOD API for background image
+  - Displays the weather
+  - To do list
+  - Settings to turn off certain features
+  - Motivational quote